Back to Pilotfish Home

 In the first set of stages, that message goes to our processors.
 Processors perform high-level operations on data.
 Typically, things like decryption, decompression, character conversion and so on.

-In this particular route, after we’ve received our message (we’re assuming it’s a zip file), we’re going to decompress it, and then we’re going to decrypt it.
+In this particular route, after we’ve received our message (we’re assuming it’s a zip file), we’ll decompress it and then decrypt it.

 Transform Your EDI Data into a Common XML Format

-The first part is a transformation module to take in any non-XML format and convert it to XML, and then optionally there’s a logical transformation from that XML that’s produced into whatever we consider our route canonical.
+The first part is a transformation module that takes in any non-XML format and converts it to XML.
+Optionally, a logical transformation from that XML is produced into whatever we consider our route canonical.

 We’ll now take a look at the EDI Transformer.
-This component automatically converts X12 EDI messages to XML, as well as performing validation along the way.
+This component automatically converts X12 EDI messages to XML and performs validation along the way.
 There are a number of useful features configured in these tabs.
 We’ll start at the transform to XML.
-The first option allows us to specify EDI table data for use in validation naming and structuring of data.
-Here we can provide a location for those table files.
+The first option allows us to specify EDI table data for use in validation naming and structuring.
+Here, we can provide a location for those table files.

 We also have built-in support for automatically performing SNIP validations.
 Validation of SNIP Types 1-7 (SNIP Levels) is handled by PilotFish’s stand-alone rules-driven EDI SNIP Validation Processor.
 The EDI specification includes SNIP Types 1-7 (SNIP Levels) that define checks to make sure a given EDI message is EDI compliant and passes specific criteria for being well-formed.
 PilotFish provides SNIP validation out-of-the-box for Types 1-3 and for Types 4-7 as an add-on.